-Avril Armstrong is the appointed Designated Teacher for Looked After Children, she is supported in this work by Hayley Wall and Maggie McKenna.
+Avril Armstrong is the appointed Designated Teacher for Looked After Children, she is supported in this work by Maggie McKenna and Beth McPherson.

-Avril Armstrong is also the Special Needs Coordinator and she ensures that all of the teachers and teaching assistants in school understand the implications for those children who are looked after and have SEND.
+Deborah Mackay is the Special Needs Coordinator and she ensures that all of the teachers and teaching assistants in school understand the implications for those children who are looked after and have SEND.